 Risk for travellers

-The risk for Japanese encephalitis is very low for most travellers to Asia, particularly for short-term visitors to urban areas.
+The risk of Japanese encephalitis is very low for most travellers to Asia, particularly for short-term visitors to urban areas.
 However, the risk varies according to season, destination, duration of travel and activities.
 Vaccination is recommended for travellers with extensive outdoor exposure (camping, hiking, working, etc.) during the transmission season, particularly in endemic countries or areas where flooding irrigation is practised.
-Whereas in areas at risk, Japanese encephalitis is primarily a disease of children, it can occur in travellers of any age.
+In areas at risk, Japanese encephalitis is primarily a disease of children, but it can occur in travellers of any age.
 Prevention is by avoidance of mosquito bites (Chapter 3) and by vaccination.